-FTC Disclosure: This post contains affiliate links, which means we’ll receive a small referral fee from purchases at no cost to you.
+FTC Disclosure: This post contains affiliate links, which means we may receive a small referral fee from purchases at no additional cost to you.
 You can read our affiliate policy here.

-Getting to Cenote Hubiku
+Getting to Hubiku Cenote

-Our tour was an all-day trip that included Cenote Hubiku, a jungle tour to meet local artisans, a buffet style lunch, a visit to UNESCO World Heritage site Chichen Itza, and a brief stop in the beautiful town of Valladolid, Mexico.
+Our tour was an all-day trip that included Cenote Hubiku, a jungle tour to meet local artisans, a buffet-style lunch, a visit to UNESCO World Heritage site Chichén Itzá, and a brief stop in the beautiful town of Valladolid, Mexico.

 Arriving at Cenote Hubiku

 Upon arriving at the cenote, we had to walk through a touristy shop filled with vendors hawking their souvenirs.
 It's a bit annoying, to say the least!
 Unfortunately that's pretty standard practice for tourist attractions in Mexico.

-Being Respectful in a Cenote
+How to be Respectful in a Cenote

 Cenotes were considered sacred areas to the ancient Mayans; their openings were believed to be a gateway to an underworld inhabited by Chaac — the God of Rain.

 It is commonly believed that the remains were from sacrificial offerings during Mayan eras of extreme drought.
 Both people and animals were tossed into the deep waters and left to drown in an effort appease Chaac and bring much needed rain.
 Divers have also discovered gold and jewels.

-When entering a cenote, please keep in mind that you are a guest in a sacred place and act accordingly.
+NOTE: When entering a cenote, please keep in mind that you are a guest in a sacred place and act accordingly.

 With hoards of tourists visiting Mexican cenotes each year, this process is necessary to remove sunscreen, oil, and perfume residue from the body so the cenotes will remain clean and pure for many years to come.

 Getting Sidetracked by Monkeys

-Prior to walking down the steps into the cenote, we were able to play with a few adorable little monkeys.
+Prior to walking down the steps into the cenote, we were able to interact with a few adorable little monkeys.
 That ended up being my favorite part of the cenote trip!
 (I seem to have a habit of running into monkeys during my travels.)

 As you begin the trek down the stairs into the cenote, there's a platform halfway down where you can pose with men dressed as ancient Mayan warriors.
 Christopher took full advantage of this to show off his fiercest warrior pose.
 FYI: Tips aren't mandatory, but they are appreciated.

-Inside the Cenote
+Inside Cenote de Hubiku

-The Cenote Hubiku is semi-open, so when you're inside looking up, you'll see a large hole with sunlight streaming through to illuminate the water below.
+Cenote Hubiku is semi-open, so when you're inside looking up, you'll see a large hole with sunlight streaming through to illuminate the water below.
 There are also long vines hanging down from the ground above and the water is very clear.

-Next they produced bottles of tequila personalized with the photo they'd taken of each of us when we arrived on site.
+Next they produced bottles of tequila personalized with the photos they'd taken of us when we arrived on site.
 Those bottles were available for purchase, of course, and they said we wouldn't have any problems getting them through customs.
 Well played, tequila marketing team; well played.
-Of course we purchased one.

-Somewhere in Mexico there's a drunk TSA agent, and I'd like to imagine him toasting us as he drank.
+Somewhere in Mexico there's a a very drunk and happy TSA agent, and I'd like to imagine him toasting to us as he drank.